 Red Hills Visitor Center – open until 5 pm

 Ask the rangers for their favorite lightning watching spots.
 Or try the easy Bajada Loop Drive, which is 6 miles total, not far from the Visitor Center.
 You can also take the Bajada Loop and continue onto Golden Gate Road.
 This will take you to Pictures Rocks Road and back to Marana.
-From Golden Gate Road, you can access Signal Hill, where the iconic solar spiral petroglyph is located.
+From Golden Gate Road, you can access Signal Hill.

 Get your visitor pass at the Visitor’s Center for $15.